Living in Hervey Bay

-One of the pleasant picnic tables along The Esplanade in Hervey Bay
+One of the many picnic spots spread along the 17km of waterfront in Hervey Bay

 The education facilities in Hervey Bay are outstanding too.
 We have state and private schools that will take a child from kindergarten right through to Year 12 … there’s an outstanding TAFE college and a University too.

 Transport in Hervey Bay is good.
 There are taxis, hire cars and a comprehensive system of bus routes and services.

 There are regular Qantas flights to and from Brisbane, Virgin flies in from Sydney every day and there’s a regular bus connection to Maryborough West where you can catch the train north or south of here.